CraigB-spinner/Arcade-Trackball/README.md

 New additional interrupts, movement y-axis processing and both x/y axes handling.<br/>
 Oct 12/20: Code now availble, see extra pictures of finished Trackball box.
 Dec 16/20: Added code for x-axis disable (Golf game driver - no hook/slice cheat)
-Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu)<br/><br/>
+Dec 16/20: Uploaded new code for override Joystick directions mod (using buttons for menu)
+Jan 15/21: Uploaded new code for Trackball six colour rotation using a RGB 5050 LED Strip
+(Use of programmer is required to unprogram fuse bit, JTAGEN = 1)
+<br/><br/>
 This project uses an Arduino Pro Micro clone, arcade trackball, with 8 buttons (up to 10) for use with MAME or any other emulator which can use x-axis and y-axis of mouse device as a trackball controller.
 Code should work on any board using an ATmega32U4 as long as the port pins are mapped to the same "digital pins" as the [Pro Micro](Pics/Arduino%20Pro%20Micro%20Atmega32u4.jpg).
 To construct, you will need an older non-PS/2 style trackball which can operate at 5v along with some momentary switches plus Arduino micro controller.
 This [trackball](Pics/Retro%20Arcade%203in%20Trackball%20and%20Harness.jpg), RA-TRACKBALL-2, uses the [red Opto boards](Pics/Red_Board_Pinout.jpg), A052-1011-00, and not the green PS/2 Opto board pair.
 It is unknown if the Jamma 60-in-1 (6-pin header) style trackballs use quadrature rotary encoder pulses for x/y axes like for Game Elf Jamma 138/276/352/485/619/1162-in-1, etc. (10-pin header/dual player) boards or board pair output PS/2 (DIR/CLK) protocol.
 AliExpress does show a Jamma 60-in-1 board with trackball using 6-pin header & 10-pin header harness, but would require closer look at encoder boards.<br/>